-This raw dish is the Hawaiian version of sashimi or ceviche.
+This raw fish dish is the Hawaiian version of mahi mahi sashimi or ceviche.
 Many adaptations are available, mostly made of tuna, salmon or octopus.
 The mainstay ingredient, however, is shoyu, a Japanese soy sauce made with fermented wheat, soy and sea salt that is sweeter than the typical soy sauce found on the mainland.
 A traditional poke will also include sesame oil, chili pepper, scallions, and ground kukui nuts.

 A trip to Hawaii would never be complete without some fresh pineapple.
 The climate and soil of the Islands is perfect for growing this nutritious fruit and the difference between freshly picked pineapple and the version found on the mainland is noticeable.
 A local secret is to sprinkle li hing mui powder, a red powder made up of ground up plum skin that has previously been pickled in a combination of licorice, aspartame, salt, and sugar, on the pineapple to enhance flavor.

+Kalua pig is worth the six hour wait.
 Another can’t miss Hawaiian experience is the Kalua style pig roast.
 While the animal is not unique to the Islands, the cooking method is.
 Kalua refers to using an imu, which is an underground oven that is dug out and lined with hot stones.
 Once the pig is lowered into the hole, the entirety is covered with banana leaves to keep in the heat for six or more hours.
 All of the smoke and steam from the leaves are absorbed into the meat giving it a distinctive taste that is definitively Hawaii.
-Typically the Kalua pig is reserved for luaus and special occasions, but these occur regularly on the Islands, making this dish a common treat.
+Typically Kalua pork is reserved for luaus and special occasions, but these occur regularly on the Islands, making one of our favorite Hawaiian dishes a common treat.

 The most sought after Portuguese contribution to Hawaii cuisine is the malasada.
-This desert is a deep-fried doughnut rolled in sugar best enjoyed hot and still a little greasy.
+This desert is a crispy deep-fried doughnut rolled in sugar best enjoyed hot and still a little greasy.
 Many versions exist, most with some sort of filling.
 Guava jam and vanilla, white or dark chocolate cream fillings are the most revered, though caramel or chocolate dipped are quickly gaining popularity throughout the Islands.
 These are probably too rich for everyday consumption, but enjoying one or two during a stay is a must.

-Shaved ice beginners have to try the “Rainbow”
+Shave ice beginners have to try the “Rainbow”

-Another desert that is native to Hawaii that is much more than the sum of its parts is shaved ice.
+Another desert that is native to Hawaii that is much more than the sum of its parts is shave ice.
 It is amazing how a block of ice and some flavoring can be so refreshing in the middle of a hot day (which are plentiful on the Islands), and make those mainland snow cone versions seem inadequate.